 Faith, Morality, and Long Creation Days

 I just want to take a moment at the “halfway-point” in this book review to remind folks that I do not want to condemn the man, Hugh Ross.
-I believe he is a Christian is ripe for correction because of his false hermeneutical methodology.
+I believe he is a Christian and is ripe for correction because of his false hermeneutical methodology.
 With that, let’s look at ch 12

 Some young-earth creationist leaders have persuaded large segments of the Christian community to believe that a link exists between belief in an old Earth and a slide into immorality.